 02/09/2017 Ho Chi Minh – Phnom Penh (BLD)

-This morning we take the first of our road trips of the tour as we head for Moc Bai, the Vietnam/Cambodia border.
+This morning we we head off early for Moc Bai, the Vietnam/Cambodia border.
 After completing border formalities we continue to Phnom Penh arriving in the early afternoon.

 03/09/2017 Phnom Penh – Siem Reap (BLD)